johnyob/omniml/tex/popl26-author-response-draft.md

 >       suspended match constraints is not as obvious as one would
 >       think, but it is still rather straightforward._

-We firmly disagree.
-It was a lot of work to come up with satisfying declarative semantics for suspended constraints, we went through many iterations which ended up not working, and had to work through the detailed proofs to find a suitable definition.
+We thank review B for noting that our declarative semantics for suspended constraints is "rather straightforward".
+We agree that, as presented, our semantics may appear deceptively simple.
+This was, in fact, our goal: to arrive at a semantics that is comprehensible.
+However, it was a lot of work to come up with satisfying declarative semantics for suspended constraints, we went through many iterations which ended up not working, and had to work through the detailed proofs to find a suitable definition.
 We are convinced that coming up with a declarative semantics is a significant contribution --- the main reason why our work was not published a few years before, as semantics were the missing piece.

 To be more objective and less anecdotal about this: we see a connection between our difficulties finding a declarative semantics and what happened in the OutsideIn(X) work.
 In the conference version of the OutsideIn paper there is a declarative semantics, which is rather subtle and elegant.
 In the journal version of the work, the declarative semantics is gone, because the authors failed to generalize it to other surface-language features than GADTs.
 (Note: our paper as submitted claims that OutsideIn does not come with a declarative semantics, because we had only looked at the journal version at first.
 We re-read the conference version after submission, realized our mistake, and fixed it in our current draft.)